1. Introduction

 7. Conclusion

 Screen printing has a long and rich history that dates back to ancient China.
 The technique has evolved over time, driven by a series of technological innovations that have made it more efficient and versatile.
 Today, screen printing is used in a wide range of industries, from fashion to advertising and electronics.
-The applications of screen printing are diverse and varied, making it an important and valuable printing technique. [caption id="attachment_18625" align="alignnone" width="444"]A History of Screen Printing Guido Lengwiler A History of Screen Srinting.[/caption] Thou difficult to find the book A History of Screen Printing by Guido Lengwiler offers a good information.
+The applications of screen printing are diverse and varied, making it an important and valuable printing technique.

 8. FAQs